dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0201.md

 As I pointed out before, inductance is the tendency for current that is flowing to keep flowing, even if the voltage drops to zero.
 An inductor is a device that resists changes in current, as opposed to a resistor, which simply resists current.
 By analogy, a resistor is like a lazy person and an inductor is like a stubborn person.
 It takes more effort to get a lazy person to work for you and to keep him working, whereas once a stubborn person is working at something, that person will keep working at it (like me with this book).
 A person may be both lazy and stubborn, just as a physical device may have both resistance and inductance.

-In one of the simpler forms of Faraday's law, the current i and voltage v of an inductor are related by 5
+In one of the simpler forms of Faraday's law, the current i and voltage v of an inductor are related by [5]

-where the constant L is called the inductance .
-6 This equation states that the voltage v ( t ) at time t is proportional to the rate of change of current i at time t , where the proportionality constant is L .
+where the constant L is called the inductance.
+[6] This equation states that the voltage v ( t ) at time t is proportional to the rate of change of current i at time t , where the proportionality constant is L .
 This means that if the current changes rapidly, the voltage is high.
 Vice versa, if the voltage is high, the current changes rapidly.

-According to Wikipedia,

-Electromagnetic induction was discovered independently by Michael Faraday in 1831 and Joseph Henry in 1832.
+According to Wikipedia, Electromagnetic induction was discovered independently by Michael Faraday in 1831 and Joseph Henry in 1832.
 Faraday was the first to publish the results of his experiments.
 (Retrieved March 15, 2016)

 We might be tempted to change「discovered」to「invented」on the Wikipedia page, but that would not be quite right.
 The word「discovered」is correct for induction but not for equation (256).
 Equation (256) is an invention.
 It is an idealized model, and just like Ohm's law, no physical object perfectly obeys it (with constant L ).
 As a model, therefore, it is wrong, but it is extremely useful.